red panda sleeping

 Although they bear the same name, red pandas and giant pandas aren’t closely related — linguists believe the word “panda” comes from the Nepali word for “bamboo eater,” which is the main trait the two species share.
 Their other name, “firefox,” doesn’t reflect their lineage, either.
 Red pandas are most closely related to skunks and raccoons.

 The red panda population has become around 40% smaller in the past 20 years alone, and it’s still decreasing.
+Today, the figure is estimated to be around 10,000 individuals, with the highest concentrations in China.
 Consequently, red pandas have been listed as Endangered on the IUCN Red List since 2008.

 Why Red Pandas Are Endangered